 Davidson has many grants and funding opportunities available for students to apply and complete faculty-guided or independent research.

 The Abernethy Endowment supports students who wish to pursue independent research and cross-cultural study in the humanities or social sciences, either in the United States or abroad.
 Grant support is available through application for both academic year and summer experiences.
-Twenty-three Abernethy awards in 2012-13 took students to Iran to study Islamic Gardening Traditions, to Morocco to study Moroccan artist Lalla Essaydi, and to nonprofit organizations in North Carolina to study the effect of celebrity endorsements.
-In addition, students engaged in collaborative work with Davidson faculty on Honor Code violations, Good Samaritan laws, and college football recruiting standards.
+Twenty-two Abernethy awards in 2013-14 took students to Guatemala to study chronic child malnutrition, The Pacific Crest Trail in California to study hiker's attachment to the trail, and to Wyoming to study horse learning performance.
+In addition, students engaged in collaborative work with Davidson faculty on how aging affects attention, how health is effected by active transportation, and how peers' behavior influences academic and social outcomes for Davidson College undergraduates.
 Contact Verna Case for more information.
 Download and complete the grant application (DOC).

-The BOA/Kemp Scholars Program supports independent study, travel and research.
-Annually, five scholars, supported by faculty mentors, work independently on a research project of their own design.
-In addition, the scholars and faculty participate with the faculty in an interdisciplinary (non-credit) seminar that links their independent research projects.
-2011 Abernethy projects included studying urban revitalization in Detroit, solar electrification of rural Nicaragua, and health needs of Latinas in the Washington, D.C. metro area.
+The BoA-Kemp Scholars Program supports independent study, travel and research, typically during the summer.
+Annually, five scholars, supported by faculty mentors, work independently on a research project of their own design, which can be completed on campus or require travel abroad.
+In addition, the group of scholars participates with the faculty in an interdisciplinary (non-credit) seminar that links their independent research projects.
+Kemp projects have included studies of urban revitalization in Detroit, storytelling festivals in England, tree cores from Idaho to inform paleoclimate records, solar electrification of rural Nicaragua, health needs of Latinas in Washington, D.C., and Taiwanese students attending university in mainland China.
 Contact Mark Foley for more information.
 Download and complete the grant application (DOC).

 The Dean Rusk International Studies Program provides several grant-funded opportunities to conduct research abroad in geographic locations of the student's choosing or to specific regions of the world such as Kenya and Peru.
 Past Dean Rusk grant recipient Edith Nicolaou-Griffin '15 documented youth narratives of the Greek debt crisis that led to an article published in the Huffington Post.
 Learn more about Dean Rusk grants.